kotfu/dye-your-shell/CONTRIBUTING.md

    **main**.
 Wait for the checks to pass.
 Do not merge the pull request from the GitHub UI.

+7. In your local repo, merge develop into main

+8. In your local repo, merge main into develop.
+You should now have the same commit at the HEAD of each branch

-7. In your local repo, tag the last commit on your develop branch with the release number
+9. Tag the head commit on main with the new release number

-8. Merge the **develop** branch into the **main** branch in your local repo.
-Make sure you do a fast-forward merge.
-That should result in the tagged commit being present on both the **develop** and **main** branches.

-9.  ???
-See what happens to the pull request, it's been merged, do you just close it now?
+10. Push main and develop to GitHub.
+This will automatically mark the pull request as Merged

-10. Create a new release on Github with the tag you have pushed.
+11. Create a new release on Github with the existing tag you have pushed.
 Publish the release.

-11. Switch to the **main** branch in your local repo.
+12. Switch to the **main** branch in your local repo.

-12. Build source distribution, wheel distribution, and upload them to testpypi:
+13. Build source distribution, wheel distribution, and upload them to testpypi:
 ```
 $ invoke pypi-test
 ```